tgherzog/basicdata/README.md

 * US Counties: US Census: https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk

 **NB:** The FactFinder link above provides a user interface to download the state/county data.
-You need to download it and extract the CSV to the inputs directory prior to running the build script
+You need to download it and extract the CSV to the inputs directory prior to running the build script.

 File Format: